first-try-software/navigable/README.md

 We hold these truths to be self-evident, that not all objects are created equal, that poorly structured code leads to poorly tested code, and that poorly tested code leads to rigid software and fearful engineers.

 We believe a framework should break free of this tyranny.
 It should be simple, testable, and fast.
 It can be opinionated.
-But, it should leverage SOLID principles to guide us toward well structured, well tested, maleable code that is truly navigable.
+But, it should leverage SOLID principles to guide us toward well structured, well tested, malleable code that is truly navigable.

 ## Who We Are